 Discussion

-Though many new generation fungicides used in this experiment were found effective under in-vitro conditions but surprisingly carbendazim 50 WP was still found effective in reducing per cent root rottig against dry –root rot.
+Though many new generation fungicides used in this experiment were found effective under in-vitro conditions but surprisingly carbendazim 50 WP was still found effective in reducing per cent root rotting against dry –root rot.
 In a similar study, Suhag (1976) found that the guava trees affected with root-rot could be regenerated by severe pruning followed by a drench with Benlate or Bavistin (0.2%) using 20-30 g of fungicide dissolved in 40-60 litres of water per tree, depending upon age and canopy of the tree four times in a year in March, June, September and December.

 Results are also in agreement with Jayachandra (1999) who reported that the root-rot affected sweet orange trees drenched with Bavistin (0.2%) followed by either Dithane M-45 @ 0.25 per cent or Daconil @ 0.
-2 per cent has recorded the highest percent reduction in rotting of roots i.e., 79.21 and 75.31 per cent respectively, Vijayakumar (2001) also also concluded drenching of fungicides like carbendazim (0.2%) and captafol effective against F. solani, causing dry root rot of acid lime.
+2 per cent has recorded the highest percent reduction in rotting of roots i.e., 79.21 and 75.31 per cent respectively.
+Vijayakumar (2001) also concluded drenching of fungicides like carbendazim (0.2%) and captafol was effective against F. solani, causing dry root rot of acid lime.

 Sumana et al. (2012) studied on Fusarium wilt and root-knot complex disease of tobacco under field conditions which revealed that, among chemicals propiconozole and carbendazim (0.2 %) controlled the wilt disease to 60.29 per cent and 61.47 per cent respectively and among bio-agents, T. viride and P. fluorescens controlled the disease to 58.46 per cent and 60.15 per cent respectively.
-Similarly sodium tetra thiocarbomate and P. fluorescens affected 49 per cent and 52 per cent control of root-knot nematode over the check respectively.
+Similarly, sodium tetra thiocarbomate and P. fluorescens affected 49 per cent and 52 per cent control of root-knot nematode over the check respectively.

-Bubici et al. (2019) also controlled Fusarium wilt in banana by using Trichoderma sp. who reported 70 per cent biological control efficiency using the Trichoderma.
+Bubici et al. (2019) also controlled Fusarium wilt in banana by using Trichoderma sp. and reported 70 per cent biological control efficiency.
 Alamri et al. (2019) reported Trichoderma mediated control by enhanced growth (height and weight), enhanced levels of photosynthetic pigments and primary metabolites and enhancing plant defense mechanisms in managing root rot in lettuce.
-Results are in accordance with Hafiz Muhammad Usman et al. (2024) who narrated Bio-control agents, such as Trichoderma species (harzianum and viride), have been used to manage several phytopathogens, including the causal agent of dry root rot, Fusarium, to promote eco-friendly practices instead of using harmful chemicals in agriculture.
+Results are in accordance with Hafiz Muhammad Usman et al. (2024) who narrated Bio-control agents, such as Trichoderma species (T. harzianum and T. viride), have been used to manage several phytopathogens, including the causal agent of dry root rot, Fusarium, to promote eco-friendly practices instead of using harmful chemicals in agriculture.

 Additionally, the management of dry root rot disease caused by Fusarium solani necessitates the optimization of irrigation and fertilization inputs.
 Along with sanitation practices, regular scouting and monitoring of key pests and diseases play a crucial role in enhancing control methods and minimizing pesticide usage.